What is demonstrated interest?

 Attend college fairs either in person or virtually.
 These events bring groups of colleges together so you can efficiently meet admissions counselors from several colleges.
-Introduce yourself to the person representing the college, ask a quick question or two, leave your contact information and get theirs.
+Introduce yourself to the person representing the college, ask a quick question, leave your contact information, and get theirs.

 7. Attend Events at or for Your High School

-Admissions counselors may visit your high school in person, or host a virtual conversation just for students at your high school or in your area.
-These are almost always hosted by the admissions person for your area, who is also likely to be the first reader of your application and your advocate in the admissions office.
+Admissions counselors may visit your high school in person or host a virtual conversation just for students at your high school or in your area.
+The admissions person almost always hosts these for your area, who is also likely to be the first reader of your application and your advocate in the admissions office.
 Try to prioritize attending these events, as they may allow you to make a personal connection to the most important person (for you) at that college.

 8. Attend Local Events

 Beyond college fairs, individual colleges or small groups of colleges may host events in your local area.
-You will learn about these by reading the emails you receive, or perhaps from your high school.
+You will learn about these by reading your emails or perhaps from your high school.
 As with #7, these are likely to be hosted by the admissions counselor responsible for handling applications from your high school.

-After events like those in items 6, 7 and 8, send a quick email.
+Send a quick email after events like those in items 6, 7, and 8.
 It can consist of two or three sentences thanking the person for their time and for helping you learn about the college, and maybe saying how excited you are about the campus or about a specific aspect of the college you learned about from them.
 Keep it short and sweet!

 10. Other Emails

-You may occasionally send a short email to your admission counselor at any college you are applying to, but have a purpose for doing so!
-Ask a question you cannot find the answer to on the web site, share an exciting update after you have submitted your application, or reference something that came up in your conversation or interview with the person, but don’t overdo this.
-Admissions folks are busy, and it will not help you to fill their inbox with emails to “just say hi”, for example.
+You may occasionally send a short email to your admission counselor at any college you are applying to, but you have a purpose for doing so!
+Ask a question you cannot find the answer to on the website, share an exciting update after submitting your application, or reference something that came up in your conversation or interview with the person but don’t overdo this.
+Admissions folks are busy, and it will not help you to fill their inbox with emails to “just say hi,” for example.

-For the vast majority of colleges, the primary purpose of the interview is for you to demonstrate interest in them.
-Setting aside the time, and perhaps your nervousness about being interviewed, speaks volumes about how seriously you are considering the college.
+For the vast majority of colleges, the primary purpose of the interview is for you to demonstrate an interest in them.
+Setting aside the time, and perhaps your nervousness about being interviewed, speaks volumes about how seriously you consider the college.
 Most interviews have little to no impact on the admissions decision, but simply doing them is a powerful demonstration of interest.

 12. Campus Visits

-These are not critical, since colleges understand that traveling to visit them is not possible or reasonable for everyone.
-The exception is for colleges close to you: If you live within a three to four hour drive from a campus, NOT visiting may be interpreted as a lack of interest.
-But visiting colleges is probably the single best way to learn if they “feel right” and whether you will find “your people” there, so do them if it makes sense for you.
+These are not critical since colleges understand that traveling to visit them is not possible or reasonable for everyone.
+The exception is for colleges close to you: If you live within a three to four-hour drive from campus, NOT visiting may be interpreted as a lack of interest.
+But visiting colleges is probably the best way to learn if they “feel right” and whether you will find “your people” there, so do them if it makes sense.